sruthi10/Virolog_WebDev/README.md

 4. Go to http://localhost:5000 in your browser.

 ## Database
 The app currently uses a mix of csv files and mysql database to store the data.
-It's in process of migrating from csv to mysql.
+It's in the process of migrating from csv to mysql.
 The database is currently hosted on the same cloud server as that of the app.